 10 for appropriate use of class time

-40 for completing the archeology packet (including all evidence sheets, site sketches, etc.)
+40 for the completed archeology packet (including all evidence sheets, site sketches, etc.)

 Unassisted:

-25 for the completing the write-up (including an explanation for every artifact)
+25 for the completed write-up (including an explanation for every artifact)

-Due date: BEGINNING of class on September 26th.
+Due date: BEGINNING of class on September 26.
 Sharing of your story with the rest of the class will start on that same day and EVERYONE needs to be ready by this date.